xavier-tobin/PatternAnnotatedString/README.md

 > Custom backgrounds behind paragraphs, as well as text styling and line height adjustments

-It is not possible to draw custom backgrounds with `ParagraphStyle` - you can only change text arrangement/layout properties.
+It is not possible to draw custom backgrounds with `ParagraphStyle` or `AnnotatedString` out of the box.
 To fix this, `PatternAnnotatedString` includes a few helper functions and APIs that make paragraph backgrounds easy to implement.

 __Paragraph background styling steps:__

-1. Create a `PatternAnnotation` using `paragraphPatternAnnotation()` with Paragraph styles and/or backgrounds.
+1. Create a pattern annotation using `paragraphPatternAnnotation()` with your desired paragraph styles/pattern.
 2. Use `String.getPatternAnnotatedString()` to get a `PatternAnnotatedString` which includes background annotations.
-3. Call `useParagraphBackgrounds` with the background annotations.
+3. Call `rememberParagraphBackgrounds()` and pass the the background annotations.
-4. Pass the `annotatedString` and `useParagraphBackgrounds` result to a `Text` composable, using the `drawParagraphBackgrounds` modifier and the `onTextLayout` parameter.
+4. Pass the `annotatedString` and the result of `rememberParagraphBackgrounds` to a `Text`
+5. composable, using the `drawParagraphBackgrounds` modifier and the `onTextLayout` parameter.

+In this example, we create a pattern annotation that draws a grey background around a block of
+code:

 ```kotlin
 val codeBlockAnnotation = paragraphPatternAnnotation(